ConnorMooneyhan/bevy-jam-1/design.md

 1. Save your brother

 ## Minimum Viable Product (MVP) with time estimates
-* Create a maze with "#" symbols for the walls --> 2 hours
+* Create a maze with black squares for the walls --> 2 hours
-* Spawn player marked by "@" who can walk one square at a time --> 30 minutes
+* Spawn player marked by a simple sprite who can walk one square at a time --> 30 minutes
 * Implement collisions between the player and the walls -- with sound! --> 1 hour
 * Place little brother near end of maze --> 15 minutes
 * Player wins upon reaching little brother --> 30 minutes